-In the first instance, each applicant for admission is required to file an application for admission in electronic form on the Court's Web site.
-This one application will be utilized both to admit and then to provide the applicant to the bar of this Court with a password and login for use on the Court's Electronic Case Filing (ECF) system.
+Each applicant for admission is required to file an application for admission in electronic form and pay the required fee through the Public Access to Court Electronic Records (PACER) system at www.pacer.gov.
+This one application will be utilized both to admit and then to provide the applicant to the bar of this Court with electronic filing privileges for use on the Court's Electronic Case Filing (ECF) system.
 The applicant shall adhere to all applicable rules of admission.